github-cloudlabsuser-2067/azure-search-openai-demo/README.md

 # ChatGPT-like app with your data using Azure OpenAI and Azure AI Search (Python)
+# Project Name

+## Description

+This is a project that...

+## Installation

+To install this project, follow these steps:

+1. Clone the repository.
+2. Run `npm install` to install the dependencies.
+3. ...

+## Usage

+To use this project, follow these steps:

+1. ...
+2. ...
+3. ...

+## Contributing

+If you would like to contribute to this project, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes.
+4. Submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).
 This solution's backend is written in Python.
 There are also [**JavaScript**](https://aka.ms/azai/js/code), [**.NET**](https://aka.ms/azai/net/code), and [**Java**](https://aka.ms/azai/java/code) samples based on this one.
 Learn more about [developing AI apps using Azure AI Services](https://aka.ms/azai).

 ## Table of Contents